Spomky-Labs/jose-bundle/Resources/doc/Keys.md

 ## Key From a Public/Private Key File

 The following configuration allows you to load a key from a key file.
 This key can be a RSA or an EC key.
 Both PEM and DER formats are supported.
-If the pivate key is encrypted, your configuration must indicate the password to decrypt it.
+If the private key is encrypted, your configuration must indicate the password to decrypt it.

 ```yml
 jose: